 Focused on guitars, pianos and minimal elements, Miyu‘s music has more content in comparison with his debut days.

-Earlier they released “My Proud, My Play” that was featured as the opening theme for 2010’s anime Mokei Senshi Gunpla Builders Beginning G.
+Earlier they released “My Proud, My Play” which was featured as the opening theme for 2010’s anime Mokei Senshi Gunpla Builders Beginning G.

 The unit is on hiatus since 2013.